 If conditions observed during the inspection indicate that a citation is warranted, the inspector must clearly state to plant officials the grounds for such a citation.
-An onsite citation is justified only by clear-cut violations such as excessive opacity or failure of the plant to report malfunctions or to maintain or provide required records for review.
-Table 5-6 lists important compliance parameters and conditions for issuance of citations.3
+An onsite citation is justified only by clear-cut violations such as excessive opacity, reduced corona power, or failure of the plant to report malfunctions or to maintain or provide required records for review.

+Table 5-4 lists important compliance parameters and conditions for issuance of citations.